Vmalani275/Vmalani275/README.md

 ### Hi there 👋
+🔭 I’m currently studyin Btech Cse in CHARUSAT UNIVERSITY Currently working on Artificial Intelligence and Machine Learning.
+How to reach me: Via Email: vanshmalani27@gmail.com funfact; ive been into computers since 9th std!

 <!--
 **Vmalani275/Vmalani275** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.